EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 ---
 title: Contribution Guidelines
+summary: Detailed guidelines for various contributions to RSQKit.
 ---

 The RSQKit is currently in a startup phase and still under heavy development which means its structure and content is likely to change a lot.